Westminster College (Cambridge)

-Westminster College in Cambridge, England is a theological college of the United Reformed Church.
+Westminster College in Cambridge, England, is a theological college of the United Reformed Church.
 Its principal purpose is training for the ordination of ministers, but is also used more widely for training within the denomination.

 History

-The college was founded in London in 1844 with a temporary home in the Exeter Hall in the Strand, before moving to permanent premises in Queen's Square, London in 1859.
-It then moved to Cambridge in 1899 following the gift of a prime site of land near the centre of the city by two Scottish sisters, Agnes Smith Lewis and Margaret Dunlop Gibson, both noted biblical scholars.
-Following an appeal for funds from the wider Presbyterian congregation, the college commissioned a new building designed by Henry Hare and built between 1897–1899.
+The college was founded in London in 1844 with a temporary home in the Exeter Hall in the Strand, before moving to permanent premises in Queen Square, London in 1859.
+It then moved to Cambridge in 1899 following the gift of a prime site of land on Madingley Road near the centre of the city by two Scottish sisters, Agnes Smith Lewis and Margaret Dunlop Gibson, both noted biblical scholars.
+Following an appeal for funds from the wider Presbyterian congregation, the college commissioned a new building designed by Henry Hare and built between 1897 and 1899.

+The general style is Tudor and the materials are red brick with stone dressings.
+The building is Grade II listed.

+The dedication of a new college chapel took place in 1921; also by Hare, it was given by Sir William Noble, 1st Baronet and his wife Margaret to commemorate the death of their son William Black Noble in the First World War.
+The stained glass windows are by Douglas Strachan on the theme of the Benedicite and were completed in 1925.
+The decoration of the apse was completed in 1929 by W. Jowsey.

 In 1967 the college began to amalgamate with Cheshunt College, Cambridge, presaging the union of the Congregational and Presbyterian churches to form the United Reformed Church in 1972.